Lamb, Moncada homer, White Sox beat Orioles 7-4 in Game 1

 Chicago has won four of its last five games after getting swept by the Yankees last weekend.

+Abreu, the 2020 American League MVP, is turning in another big run-producing year.
+He is among the leaders in the majors with 43 RBIs.

+“The productivity is there, the way he plays defense, what he supplies the club in the clubhouse, very special,” White Sox manager Tony La Russa said.
+For “some guys, it’s not easy to be an RBI guy.
+He gets them because he has great at-bats ahead in the count and behind in the count.”

-White Sox starter Dallas Keuchel (4-1) allowed four runs on eight hits in five innings.
-Evan Marshall pitched a perfect sixth inning and Liam Hendriks threw a perfect seventh for his 11th save.
+Chicago starter Dallas Keuchel (4-1) allowed four runs on eight hits in five innings.
+Evan Marshall pitched a scoreless sixth inning and Liam Hendriks threw a perfect seventh for his 11th save.

+“I’m definitely not consistent, so I’m very fortunate to get a lot of run support, and I’m still waiting on the consistency to be there still,” the 2015 AL Cy Young Award winner said.
+“Check back in with me here hopefully in June.
+I’m ready to go on a run.”

-Freddy Galvis homered twice and Maikel Franco hit a solo shot for the Orioles, who have lost 11 consecutive games, which is Baltimore’s longest losing streak since dropping 13 in a row on Sept.
+Freddy Galvis homered twice and Maikel Franco hit a solo shot for the Orioles, who have lost 11 consecutive games for their longest losing streak since dropping 13 from Sept.
 17-30, 2009.

 Baltimore starter Matt Harvey (3-6) struggled again, allowing five runs on five hits and three walks.
-He finished with six strikeouts.
+He had six strikeouts.
 It was his fifth straight loss; he failed to go at least five innings during that stretch.

+“I missed a couple of pitches over the middle that really cost us,” Harvey said.
+“Extremely frustrating when you have good stuff and you’re just not locating as you need to be, not keeping runs off the board.”

 With one out in the first inning, Galvis drove Keuchel’s 0-1 changeup into the left-field seats.